Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Local Calabi--Yau surfaces of type

 \subsection{Toric geometry}

 We define the $\widetilde{A}_{d-1}$ surface ($d \geq 1$) to be the total space of the local elliptic fibration over the disc $\D$ with only one singular fiber which is of type $I_d$ in Kodaira classification.
 We may denote the surface simply by $\widetilde{A}_{d-1}$.

-Intuitively a Lagrangian fibration on the $\widetilde{A}_{d-1}$ surface can be constructed by taking the parallel transport of vanishing cycles of $\widetilde{A}_{d-1} \to \D$ along circles in $\D$.
-To make the K\"ahler structure and Lagrangian fibration precise, we develop the $\widetilde{A}_{d-1}$ surface into a toric Calabi--Yau surface of infinite-type defined as follows.
+Lagrangian tori on the $\widetilde{A}_{d-1}$ surface can be constructed by taking the parallel transport of vanishing cycles of $\widetilde{A}_{d-1} \to \D$ along circles in $\D$.
+To make the geometric structures more explicit, we exhibit the $\widetilde{A}_{d-1}$ surface as a quotient of a toric Calabi--Yau surface of infinite-type defined as follows.